 While the FO pin is in the low state, all the low-side transistors turn off.
-In normal operation, the FO pin outputs a high signal of 5 V. The fault signal output time of the FO pin at OCP activation is the OCP hold time (t_P) of 25 μ s (typ.), fixed by a built-in feature of the IC itself (see Section 12.3.5).
-The external microcontroller receives the fault signals with its interrupt pin (INT), and must be programmed to put the HINx and LINx pins to logic low within the predetermined OCP hold time, t_P .
+In normal operation, the FO pin outputs a high signal of about 5 V. Motor operations must be controlled by the external microcontroller so that it can immediately stop the motor when fault signals are detected.
+To prevent the IC from having permanent damage at OCP activation, be sure to set the motor operation to stop within $t_P = 25 \ \mu s$ (typ.). t_P is the fault signal output time of the FO pin, fixed by a built-in feature of the IC itself (see Section 12.3.5).
+To resume the motor operation thereafter, set the motor to be resumed after a lapse of ≥ 2 seconds.